A brief but intense burst of snowfall kept Windsor police busy managing approximately 20 auto accidents in the area on Thursday night.

 Greg Monforton & Partners urges drivers to simply slow down during the winter months.
 Keeping a safe distance from other vehicles and operating your vehicle with extreme caution is the best way to lessen the chance you will be involved in a crash.

 If you are hurt in a crash, you have rights.
 Contact our car accident lawyers for a free consultation today.
+The Windsor personal injury lawyers from our firm charge no upfront fees to review the details of your claim.

 Fill out our online form or call Greg Monforton & Partners at 1-866-320-4770.